linshixun/astivetoolkit/src/main/resources/basedir/README.txt

 INTRODUCTION

-Astive is a toolkit and server for Java with an extensible architecture for developing, maintaining, and deploying telecom applications.
+Astive is a toolkit and server for Java, with an extensible architecture for developing, maintaining, and deploying telecom applications.

 Build high-quality products over Asterisk® PBX with the Astive developer